 - Type A+: Contains A and Rh antigens as well as B antibodies.

-- Type A-: Contains A antigens as well as B and Rh antibodies.
+- Type A-: Contains A antigens as well as B antibodies.

 - Type B+: Contains B and Rh antigens as well as A antibodies.

-- Type B-: Contains B antigens as well as A and Rh antibodies.
+- Type B-: Contains B antigens as well as A antibodies.

 - Type AB+: Contains A, B, and Rh antigens but no antibodies.

-- Type AB-: Contains A and B antigens as well as Rh antibodies.
+- Type AB-: Contains A and B antigens.

 - Type O+: Contains Rh antigens as well as A and B antibodies.

-- Type O-: Contains no antigens but has A, B, and Rh antibodies.
+- Type O-: Contains no antigens but has A and B antibodies.

 Although most people have one of the eight common blood types, some people don't fit neatly into this standard system.
 Over 600 other antigens can reside on red blood cells, leading to countless rare blood types.
 Since blood type is hereditary, rare blood types typically exist in ethnic groups.